geldata/nextjs-gel-auth-template/README.md

 ### 5. Generate types

-This template includes a script to generate TypeScript types from the EdgeDB schema.
+This template includes a script to generate TypeScript types from the Gel schema.
 Run the following command:

 ```sh
 pnpm generate:all